neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/sparse-transfer-learning-bert.md

 The resulting model achieves 92.9% validation accuracy.

-To use the locally trained dense teacher, update the script to use `--distill_teacher ./dense_obert-text_classification_sst2`.
+To use the locally trained teacher, update the sparse transfer command to use `--distill_teacher ./dense_obert-text_classification_sst2`.

 Note that we still passed `--recipe zoo:nlp/sentiment_analysis/obert-base/pytorch/huggingface/sst2/base-none` during dense training.
-You will notice that the SparseZoo stub ends in `base-none`.
-This identifies a transfer learning recipe that was used to train the dense model.
+The SparseZoo stub ends in `base-none`, which identifies a transfer learning recipe that was used to train the dense model.

-You can see that this recipe contains only hyperparameters for the learing rate and number of epochs:
+Here's what the recipe for the dense model looks like:

 ```yaml
 version: 1.1.0